Reviewed Date: 12/21/2021

 5. Read the private act when it comes back to you after its passage by the General Assembly and its approval by the governor.
 Your proposed private act goes through certain steps after it leaves your hands and before it actually goes to the General Assembly for a vote, including a check for proper language and form.
 Most of the time, any changes made in a proposed private act during those steps are beneficial.
 However, occasionally something is added or taken out of an act that substantially alters its meaning.
 Make sure that what came out of the General Assembly is what you thought went in.

-6. Obtain approval of the proposed private act by whatever method is prescribed in the act and submit evidence of approval to the Tennessee secretary of state.
+6. Obtain approval of the proposed private act by whatever method is prescribed in the act (two-thirds affirmative vote of the municipal goverening body or an affirmative majority vote in a referendum) and submit evidence of approval to the Tennessee secretary of state.
 As pointed out earlier, private acts requiring approval by referendum are regularly rejected by the voters.
 Some get exactly what they deserve from a well-informed electorate, which knows a clunker when it sees one.
 But a major reason good acts meet the same end is that they frequently do not receive the intense support they need from the individuals and groups interested in their passage.